Babe Ruth: Cancer and death (1946–1948)

-Nat Fein's Pulitzer Prize–winning photo of Ruth titled Babe Ruth Bows Out at Yankee Stadium prior to the Yankees' retirement of his jersey number.
+Nat Fein's Pulitzer Prize–winning photo of Ruth titled Babe Ruth Bows Out at Yankee Stadium prior to the Yankees' retirement of his jersey number on June 13, 1948.

 On June 5, 1948, a "gaunt and hollowed-out" Ruth visited Yale University to donate a manuscript of The Babe Ruth Story to its library.
 At Yale, he met with future president George H. W. Bush, who was the captain of the Yale baseball team.
 On June 13, Ruth visited Yankee Stadium for the final time in his life, appearing at the 25th-anniversary celebrations of "The House that Ruth Built".
 By this time he had lost much weight and had difficulty walking.
 Introduced along with his surviving teammates from 1923, Ruth used a bat as a cane.
 Nat Fein's photo of Ruth taken from behind, standing near home plate and facing "Ruthville" (right field) became one of baseball's most famous and widely circulated photographs, and won the Pulitzer Prize.

 Ruth made one final trip on behalf of American Legion Baseball.
 He then entered Memorial Hospital, where he would die.
 He was never told he had cancer; however, before his death, he surmised it.
 He was able to leave the hospital for a few short trips, including a final visit to Baltimore.
 On July 26, 1948, Ruth left the hospital to attend the premiere of the film The Babe Ruth Story.
 Shortly thereafter, he returned to the hospital for the final time.
 He was barely able to speak.
 Ruth's condition gradually grew worse, and only a few visitors were permitted to see him, one of whom was National League president and future Commissioner of Baseball Ford C. Frick.
 "Ruth was so thin it was unbelievable.
 He had been such a big man and his arms were just skinny little bones, and his face was so haggard", Frick said years later.

 Thousands of New Yorkers, including many children, stood vigil outside the hospital during Ruth's final days.
 On August 16, 1948, at 8:01 p.m., Ruth died in his sleep at the age of 53.
 His funeral service took place over three days.
 His open casket was placed on display in the rotunda of Yankee Stadium, where it remained for two days; 77,000 people filed past to pay him tribute.
 His Requiem Mass was celebrated by Francis Cardinal Spellman at St. Patrick's Cathedral; a crowd estimated at 75,000 waited outside.
 Ruth is buried with his second wife, Claire, on a hillside in Section 25 at the Gate of Heaven Cemetery in Hawthorne, New York.